“School choice” cases, as those cases are typically referred to by child custody attorneys, are difficult, fact-laden, and emotional.

 School Choice cases are made more complex if the change in school, due to logistics of school hours and location, impacts the other parent’s ability to be an active member of the school community or even impacts that parent’s ability to exercise their custodial time.

-Every spring and summer, Pennsylvania custody attorneys and the custody courts see a drastic increase in the amount of cases brought to the court for consideration regarding where the parties’ children will attend school in the next year.
+Every spring and summer, Pennsylvania child custody attorneys and the custody courts see a drastic increase in the amount of cases brought to the court for consideration regarding where the parties’ children will attend school in the next year.
 I'll answer many of the important questions parents typically have below.

 WHO picks the school for my child?